-In June 1853 while the next escalation in this stalemate was still being planned, Alexander Mackenzie and his family were persuaded [note 29] to apply to the Highland and Island Emigration Society to emigrate to Australia.
-They eventually sailed from Birkenhead on the Sir Alan McNab on 28th October 1853, bound for Hobart in Van Diemens Land (Tasmania).
+In June 1853 while the next escalation in this stalemate was still being planned, Alexander Mackenzie and his family were persuaded [note 29] to emigrate to Australia supported by the Highland and Island Emigration Society. [note 30] They eventually sailed from Birkenhead on the Sir Alan McNab on 28th October 1853, bound for Hobart in Van Diemens Land (Tasmania).

 The Cromartie estate's lawyer continued to agitate for bringing in the military.
 However, in the end it did not happen.
 Lord and Lady Stafford decided to get on with their much more amusing lives down South - and threw in the towel.
 The Coigach tenants were never moved.

 Finishing this episode with one final quote from Richards and Clough's wonderful book which links us back to the second clearance in our story:

 For the people of Coigach it was a famous victory almost unprecedented in Highland history.
 Rarely if ever had the common people of the Highlands resisted successfully the authority of a clearing landlord.
 It was a victory that entered the folk memory.
 Thirty years later the Coigach crofters were still remembered as heroes of the land-war in the Highlands.
 More immediately the success of the Coigach people helped to inspire crofters in the eastern Highlands to emulate their collective resistance.
 But Coigach had also put steel into the minds of the landlords and police in the Highlands - and consequently the years 1853-5 witnessed bloody conflict between landlord agents and crofters in renewed clearances at [Strathcarron].